 Depending on the organisation running the scheme, you may or may not have to pay to host, since you’ll be providing food and accommodation for your guest.
 If you’re running a business, you may have to pay them a minimum wage for working for you.
 The platform Workaway expects you to do this.
 Guests using a worked-for homestay site may have to pay the site itself for the homestay.

 Your profile’s set up.
 You’ve confirmed a request to stay with you.
 It’s time to get the place ship-shape and ready to receive them.
 How do you do it?

 Checking out other hosts’ profiles and the reviews they’ve received.
 You can learn quickly what guests (might) like or dislike about their homestays.
 Some might prefer more attention from their hosts.
 Some might prefer less.
 One thing of which you can be sure, though, is that they’ll always appreciate somewhere comfortable to sleep.

 Anticipate your guest’s needs

 Think about what your guest will need.
 If they’re arriving late at night, the supermarkets may have already closed by the time they reach the property, so leave some food in the fridge for the evening and the next day.
 Is your property near the beach?
 In that case, a few beach towels could be appropriate.

 Keep the home clean and clutter free

-Remember that guests leave reviews, so you should deep clean your property, even if your guest is couchsurfing.
+Remember that guests leave reviews, so you should deep clean your property, even if your guest is Couchsurfing.
 Wipe all the surfaces down.
 Empty the bins.
 Sweep and mop the floors.
 Vacuum the carpets.
-People don’t have to eat off the surfaces, but if they were able to you’ll get a better review!
+People don’t have to eat off the surfaces, but you’ll get a better review!